jayverhoef/MCMCharp/README.md

 help(MCMCharp)
 ```

-The arguments have descriptions, and match the description of the code, given above.
+The arguments are named to match the description of the model, given in the pdf, which can be obtained as shown above.

 To accept all defaults, and set a random number seed for repeatability, try